-DATA NOTE: The data above was drawn from the beneficiary accomplishments from the PY 2022 PR23 Summary of Accomplishments and the PR03 CDBG Activity Summary Report.
-The table above does not include a category for people that identify as "other" or "multiple races" nor does it include the beneficiaries of projects determined to have an "area benefit" to the community, such as public improvements to sidewalks and streets in low/mod income areas.
+DATA NOTE: The data above was drawn from the beneficiary accomplishments from the PY 2023 PR23 Summary of Accomplishments and the PR03 CDBG Activity Summary Report.
+The table above does not include a category for people that identify as "other" or "multiple races" nor does it include the beneficiaries of projects determined to have an "area benefit" to the community, such as public improvements to sidewalks and neighborhood facilities in low/mod income areas.
 Therefore, the data in the above table does not necessarily match the numbers of all people actually served by the CDBG program.
 Please also note, the accomplishments listed above are lower than what is reported in the PR23 because the City has removed any accomplishments that has already been reported in previous CAPER reports.
-The table above reports 1,968 persons assisted, however the actual total served was 2,331 persons.
-There were 363 "other" or "multiracial" persons assisted which was not included in the table above.
+The table above reports 988 persons assisted, however the actual total served was 1,278 persons.
+There were 290 "other" or "multiracial" persons assisted which was not included in the table above.

-According to the most recent 2016-2020 American Community Survey 5-Year Estimates, the total population of Meriden was 60,790 and 67.8% were white, 9.5% were black and 2.6% were Asian.
-Some other race were 6.9% and Two or more races were 12.6%.
+According to the most recent 2018-2022 American Community Survey 5-Year Estimates, the total population of Meriden was 60,556 and 65.9% were White, 8.2% were Black and 2.1% were Asian.
+Some other race were 8.3% and Two or more races were 15.1%.
 All other minority groups combined was less than 1%.
-Persons who identified ethnically as Hispanic were 35.6% of the citywide population.
+Persons who identified ethnically as Hispanic were 37.1% of the citywide population.

-Approximately 24.0% of CDBG funding went towards assisting black persons and 1.1% went towards Asians.
-Other multiracial persons assisted were 14.8% and Two or more races were 0.8%.
+Approximately 24.8% of CDBG funding went towards assisting Black persons and 1.1% went towards Asians.
+Other multiracial persons assisted were 22.4% and Two or more races were 0.3%.
 All other minority races accounted for less than 1%.
-For persons who identified as Hispanic, 42.7% of CDBG funding went towards assisting this group.
+For persons who identified ethnically as Hispanic, 56.6% of CDBG funding went towards assisting this group.
 With the exception of smaller race groups such as Asians, the percentage of persons assisted with CDBG funds were in line with the City demographics.